Bryan Palmer

-George Thomas Bryan Palmer (1899–1990) was an Australian Rugby Union player who coached the Wallabies.
+George Thomas Bryan Palmer (21 January 1899 – 19 April 1990) was an Australian rugby union player who coached the Wallabies.
 He has been described as "one of the most colourful personalities in Australian rugby".

 Early life

 Palmer was born in Dubbo, New South Wales, the son of T D Palmer, who had played Rugby for the Waratahs in 1899.
 He played his first Rugby in Dubbo before attending Newington College as a boarder (1915–1916).

 War service

 Palmer served with the Australian Light Horse in World War I and was invalided home after a bout of near fatal pneumonia.
 As part of his recovery he joined the Glebe-Balmain Rugby Club to build up his strength and over the ensuing seven seasons played 93 games on the wing.

 Representative rugby

 His first of seven matches for NSW was played in 1927.
-Palmer was selected and toured with the Wallabies to New Zealand in 1931 but didn't play a match.
+Palmer was selected and toured with the Wallabies to New Zealand in 1931 but did not play a match.